-Sarah Weidman is currently working as an academic life coach, working with stressed out teens who are overwhelmed by school pressure to help them get their work done without the stress!
+Sarah Weidman is an academic life coach, working with stressed out teens who are overwhelmed by school pressure to help them get their work done without the stress!

 She also teaches and practices yoga, competes in endurance events, loves to write and perform, and travel.